 The story of my professional evolution…

-I grew up in the Czech Republic (former Czechoslovakia).
-My dad, also a veterinarian, wanted me to become an architect but I never doubted that I wanted to become a vet.
+I grew up in the Czech Republic (formerly Czechoslovakia).
+My dad, also a veterinarian, wanted me to become an architect, but I never doubted that I wanted to become a vet.

 When I was 11, my parents enrolled me in the local riding club.

 My childhood experiences with animals were life-changing.
 My first horse died of colic.
 It was really hard.
 I was broken-hearted when I found her stall was empty the next day.

 My true love was Alfa (bottom center picture above), a chestnut mare who suffered from chronic tendonitis.
 It was hard for me to see her suffer.

 When I look back, the events of my childhood were the main reason for my desire to become a vet.
 Shortly after my graduation in 1988, I moved and became licensed in Canada.
 I first worked in Whistler, B.C. and while living there I took courses in holistic veterinary medicine and animal homeopathy taught by Dr. Richard Pitcairn.

 Over the years I've been able to reduce the use of prescription drugs in my practice by 90 percent.
 During the years in my clinic, I

 was thrilled with the results and the work was rewarding.
 But it seemed like there was an endless stream of new patients coming to my practice with the same problems.
 I knew I needed to focus on disease prevention and education.